Angular vs React: Which One to Choose for Front-end Development?

 Unlikely, React follows a component-based architecture, allowing developers to break down complex UIs into smaller, reusable components.
 The approach promotes modularity and makes it easier to manage and scale applications.

-Moreover, React is more flexible in terms of technology choices.
+Moreover, React JS is more flexible in terms of technology choices.
 It’s often used in conjunction with other libraries and tools for state management, like Redux and MobX.
 For routing, it uses React Router and Formik to handle forms.
 React grants the freedom to developers to pick and choose the best for their specific needs.

 Thus, if you are building a large-scale application with complex requirements and prefer a framework that provides comprehensive solutions, Angular’s opinionated structure and built-in features might be advantageous.